LenkaOrincakova/LegoAssignment/README.md

 # LEGO ASSIGNMENT

-This project was created for LEGO interview where the requirements are
+This project was created for LEGO interview where the requirements are:

 •	Sort out all the vendors and the materials that the vendor offers.

 •	For each material, find the cheapest vendor and its deliver time.